ucdavis/ECS193Advice/README.md

 ## ECS 193 Advice

-Some helpful advice for your project
+A quick listing of advice points to help you with your capstone project

 ### Project Accounts: